nongyehezuoshe/bshn-docs/docs/buy.en.md

 [^1]: BSH is a token issued by the BSH Community, and the code comes from Brother Shiwan.
 [^2]: dexie is a decentralized trading platform of Chia chain.

 The standard selling price of BSHN is 10000BSH, which is currently sold automatically by the program.
-Please enter BSH into the following address, and you will receive the corresponding amount of BSHN later:
+Put BSH into a specific address, and you will receive the corresponding amount of BSHN later.
+Go to the [Mint page](mint) to start minting.

-**`xch1rd70g60z4evue390h9chjdsq9f6uqx79h397pf5l3h63r9twwf9q5lf0d9`**

 !!! warning
 	The community will launch special promotions from time to time, and you can follow our [twitter](https://twitter.com/brothershiwan) for specific prices.